 You may not be aware of it but your credit score plays a vital role in your life.
 It influences most of your financial options from being approved for credit cards and the amount of interest you pay on a loan, to being accepted by a landlord to rent your dream apartment.

 Your credit score is not a static number and changes over time, based on several factors and your financial behaviour.
-Here are a few reasons why monitoring your credit score and report regularly is a good idea.
+Here are a few reasons why monitoring your credit score and reporting regularly is a good idea.

 A growing number of Australians are becoming victims of identity theft.
 Cybercriminals hack into secure databases and use cloning technology to steal credit card details and personal information.
-The credit card information is used to purchase goods and the personal information can be used to apply for money from lenders.
+Credit card information is used to purchase goods and personal information can be used to apply for money from lenders.
 If successful, the loan will be approved and the criminals will take the money with no intention of repaying the money.

 Being unaware of having your personal information stolen can lead to nasty surprises.
-Take the lender example – they will chase you for repayment on the loan was taken out in your name.
+Take the lender example – they will chase you for repayment on the loan that was taken out in your name.
 Your credit score may also be negatively affected if the lender reports missed/late repayments on the loan were taken out in your name.

 Monitoring your credit report will help you avoid such issues by setting up alerts when a new credit account is opened.
 If the account was not opened by you, you can take proactive steps to inform the credit provider and close the account.

 Find errors in your report